 The autoclave requires a sealed connection to a trapped building drain.
 This drain should be provided with a heat resistant vent pipe of 30mm minimum diameter vented freely to atmosphere at a safe location outside the building.
 Care must be taken in the design of the drainage connection to ensure that an air break will be preserved at all times to prevent the autoclave from sucking water back from the drain as it cools.
 Excessive back pressure produced by restrictions in the vent pipe may impair the function of the autoclave.

 Priorclave Autoclave outlet connections fall in to two categories: Hot waste 'VENT' and Cold clean drain

-2.1.1 Hot Waste 'VENT' Outlet: Detailed as connection point B below
+2.1.1 Hot Waste 'VENT' Outlet: (Connection point B in Diagram 2)